 - Upfluence.
 A full-scale influencer platform with a database over 3 million influencers.
 Clients can search through Upfluence to find creators by keyword and contact them to form a partnership.

-Some influencer marketplaces offer you free products, while others are known for having big brands who are willing to pay more.
+Some influencer marketplaces offer influencer gifting, while others are known for having big brands who are willing to pay more.
 Capitalize on the opportunities that best suit your needs, but list yourself in as many places as you can to ensure maximum visibility for your channel.

 7. Become an affiliate marketer